How the IIBA NZ Chapter board elections work

 The following chart illustrates the election rotation process

 |Odd Years||Even Years|

-A handover period of 3 - 5 months for allows the incoming elected chapter board members time for the awareness, desire, knowledge, ability and reinforcement of the position and duties they have committed to, including but not limited to NZ Chapter By-Laws, the Strategy and Operational plan.
+A 3 - 5 months handover period allows the incoming elected chapter board members time for the awareness, desire, knowledge, ability and reinforcement of the position and duties they have committed to, including but not limited to NZ Chapter By-Laws, the Strategy and Operational plan.

-For more information on the board elections process and responsbilities of roles see the NZ Chapter IIBA By-Laws
+For more information on the board elections process and responsibilities of roles, see the NZ Chapter IIBA By-Laws